jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - this is precisely how we wire this tiling endpoint
  - we use http4s DSL for defining the route
  - then we wire the function we saw earlier, notice how http4s directly accepts an fs2 stream as a response
- - therefore, cancellation resulting from connection termination will also transparently work throughout the stream chain
+ - therefore, cancellation resulting from connection termination will thread its way through the stream chain

 <!-- ---